ch-xedt/SimpleScriptInterpreter/README.md

 let isItTrue = true;
 z = "That is " + isItTrue;            # "That is true" #
 ```
-Multiplication operation between strings and numbers allows you concatenating a string multiple times.
+Multiplication operation between strings and numbers allows you to concatenate a string multiple times.

 ```js
 let x = "Hello" * 3;               # "HelloHelloHello" #